Fisch03/Astro-Attack/README.md

 How to Play
 ---
 #### Goal
 - The Asteroids are falling from the Sky.
 You can see their Shadows before they hit the Ground.
-If you fail to avoid them, you loose a Life
+If you fail to avoid them, you loose a life
 - Rockets are coming from the Edges of the Screen.
 If they hit you, you will also loose a Life.
-- Every Asteroid and Rocket you avoided gives you Points
+- Every Asteroid and Rocket you avoided gives you points
-- Try to survive as Long as you can!
+- Try to survive as long as you can!

 #### Controls
-- Move with the Joypad
+- Move with the D-pad
 - Press A while moving to Dash
-- Press B to use a Bomb and Clear the whole Screen
+- Press B to use a Bomb and Clear the whole screen
-- Press Start to Pause the Game
+- Press Start to pause the game

 Assembling
 ---